Through the Eye of the Beholder (03, 15, 21)

 I think that maybe the Dawn Bringer has lost track of time, but I can't find it in me to mourn the darkness and the way the world has changed; I want to become the color, I want to touch the clouds and dance with the sky.

-The city that never sleeps is awake in the way the night is awake, and I walk the streets in the light of this purple midnight and watch the way the skyscrapers touch the sky.
+The city is awake in the way the night is awake, and I walk the streets in the light of this purple midnight and watch the skyscrapers touch the sky.
 I want to touch the sky like they do.

-The purple clouds are like waking up from a dream, and I watch the way the skyline cuts a sharp line between them.
+The purple clouds are like waking up from a dream, and I watch the skyline cut a sharp line between them.

-I don't know where I am walking to.
+I don't know where it is that I am walking.

 I think that Tyche herself guides me to the doorway.
-She leads me to the revolving door, and when I push it open, there is no lock to stop me from entering.
+She leads me to the revolving door, and when I push it open, there is no lock to stop me.

 Prometheus greets me in the lobby and he is in high spirits, jovial in a way that puts me at ease.
 The fire of mankind clings to him like fog and he looks at me with something like curiosity.
 When he offers me an arm, I think that maybe the fire will burn me to ashes, but in an act of recklessness, I take it anyway.

-The lobby is elegant, in a way those fancy hotels always are, with light casted white.
-It makes the world bright in a way that Eos’ dawn isn't.
+The lobby is elegant, in a way those fancy hotels always are, gilded with light, it makes the world into celestial dream.

 I match Prometheus in his steps; I follow the way he moves, and try to mimic his grace and forethought, but my feet are clumsy next to his and I feel a flush spread across my face; I avoid his eyes in shame.
 We weave through the hotel patrons, yelling into phones and laughing their fake laughs, their features practiced and painted.